 Following her degree, Aleyna worked as a recording, mixing, and mastering engineer at Indianhead Factory, a full service production studio in Tallahassee, FL equipped with a Neve Genesys console.
 She worked with clients across a variety of genres including Americana, indie rock, rap, and singer-songwriter, including the upcoming solo artist Jacob Giaimo.
 Beyond her own engineering clients, Aleyna has had opportunities to collaborate with studio owner Chan Leonard, studio engineer J. Cruz, and guest producers as a composer, performer, and fellow engineer.
 She mastered Tallahassee band Big Blue's debut self-titled album, engineered by Chan Leonard, released by Cat Family Records.
 She composed the string arrangement for Tampa-based band Vetnough's single "Stale," off their recently released album, engineered by Chan Leonard.
 She recorded a hip-hop flute sample pack for J. Cruz's L.A. based productions.
 Aleyna also had the opportunity to collaborate with John Toney, producer for Grammy-winning artist Kendra Foster, on their upcoming track "Nothing Is Impossible," with a string transcription and recording session at Indianhead Factory.

 In January 2020, Aleyna began working as a recording engineer for the University of North Texas College of Music Lab studio.
+In 2021 she was promoted to Lead Engineer.

 Between 2015-2019, Aleyna produced, recorded, mixed, and mastered her own debut independent album.
 For the whole story and links to listen to this album, visit the EXHALE tab.